DaveBackus/Data_Bootcamp/README.md

 The 2016 edition of SQL Bootcamp consists of four mandatory sessions:  Fridays March 25, April 1, April 8, and April 15.
 Each session will run from 1:30 to (approx) 4:30pm in room 3-65 of NYU's [Kaufman Management Center](http://web-docs.stern.nyu.edu/old_web/emplibrary/NYUSternLocation.pdf).

 If you are interested, please sign up for our **[Google group](https://groups.google.com/forum/#!forum/nyu_data_bootcamp)** to get further information and announcements.
-We expect to post **video** after each class, but are checking now to see whether we can make it accessible outside the school.
+We expect to post **video** after each class, but are checking now to make sure we can make it accessible outside the school.

 <!--